Thailand travel advice

 Religious sites, religious items, temples and monks

-It is considered rude to show the soles of your feet in Thailand and you must never point your feet towards a Buddha image.
+It is considered rude to show the soles of your feet in Thailand and you must never point your feet toward a Buddha image.
 Please do not touch anything that may be of religious significance, such as Buddha statues, altars, and burial grounds.
 Whilst much of Thailand has become accustomed to Western tourists, it is important to dress respectfully when visiting religious sites.
 Remove shoes and hats before entering a religious building.

 If you wish to take photos of hill tribes, it is likely that they will either expect a small monetary donation or for those tribes that deem it bad luck, will ask that you do not photograph them.
 Please always ask permission before taking a photograph.